 Karina Eide Memorial College Scholarships for Students with Dyslexia: The awards consist of $2500 to college students at 2-year or 4-year colleges to assist in their college finances and encourage them in their future career goals.
 Applicants must have demonstrated financial need, dyslexia documentation, short statement and resume, and at least one successful term at the college level.
-Deadline is March 1, 2017
+Currently not accepting applications.

 Scholarship Competition for College Students with Disabilites: $2,000 scholarship awarded to essay winner.